UPTokenizing/digitalIdentity/README.md

 # DigitalIdentity: Architecture for a digital identity ecosystem based on blockchain
-The respository will have all projects about digitizing physical objects and linking it with a person
+This repository will have all projects about digitizing physical objects and linking it with a person

 ## General description
   This is an architecture containing the following parts: